beratakuzum/sensor-watcher-api/README.md

 ```
 #### 3. Install and run with docker compose
 **Note:** If you currently don't have MongoDB on your system, this option is suitable for you.
 You can install MongoDB along with the flask application by using docker-compose.
- - Move to the project's top folder and run this command and the flask app and mongodb containers will run.
+ - Move to the project's folder and run this command and the flask app and mongodb containers will run.

 ```sh
 $ docker-compose up -d